sensu/sensu-docs/content/sensu-core/2.0/reference/handlers.md

 ### Sending event data to a TCP socket

-This handler will forward event data to a TCP socket (i.e., 10.0.1.99:4444) and will timeout if an acknowledgement (`ACK`) is not received within 30 seconds.
+This handler will forward event data to a TCP socket (10.0.1.99:4444) and will timeout if an acknowledgement (`ACK`) is not received within 30 seconds.

 {{< highlight json >}}